rwynn/monstache-site/src/config.md

 Another way to speed up bulk indexing is to set the number_of_replicas to 0 while indexing and then later increase the number of replicas.
 The following index template shows how one might configure a target index for better indexing throughput by controlling replicas and the refresh interval.
-This index pattern needs to be installed before running monstache.
+The index template needs to be installed before running monstache.

 ```
 {